hyling/kean.github.io/_posts/2018-01-12-creating_views.markdown

 ## Layout

-In the example I used stack views and [Yalta](https://github.com/kean/Yalta) to define layouts.
+In the example I used stack views and [Align](https://github.com/kean/Align) to define layouts.

-You can learn more about Yalta in its repository.
+You can learn more about Align in its repository.
 Here I'm going to focus on `UIStackView` syntax sugar.
 It's just two lines of code, which enable concise and readable syntax.
 It can be used to easily create a hierarchy of stacks, which is a very common use case:

 ```swift
 let stack = UIStackView(